carlobonamico/angular-component-based/README.md

 * How to interconnect multiple collaborating Components to achieve complex UI interactions

 ##Component Roles
-* “Smart”, “dumb” and “stateless” components
+* "Smart", "dumb" and "stateless" components
 * When to use two-way DataBinding and when One-Way Data Flow
 * refactoring